Geography is not just taught at the Friary School, for every geography specialist at the Friary it is a way of life!

 Geography is taught by five specialists all with the passion and drive to ensure that topics are relevant, interesting and enjoyable.
 We all truly believe that it is imperative that all students have access to a curriculum that inspires them to understand the world in which they live and how they impact upon it.
 This understanding is fundamental in preparing them to make and understand necessary changes and decisions that will impact upon their future.

 Our programmes of study are constantly challenged by our changing world and it is for this reason that they remain dynamic.
 Our resources are continually updated to ensure the topicality is accurate and that relevant changes and breakthroughs are demonstrated.
-As specialists and enthusiasts we also appreciate the flexibility within our programmes to ensure that topical events can be addresses.
+As specialists and enthusiasts we also appreciate the flexibility within our programmes to ensure that topical events can be addressed.
 These may range from London Olympics to Natural Disasters and their impacts inspiring students to always question what they are told and to search for a new answer.
 It is this understanding of past, present and future that enables geographers to learn so many skills.

 "Geography prepares for the world of work - geographers, with their skills of analysis are highly employable!"
 Michael Palin

 Geography teaches out of two main classrooms that are equipped with projectors and one interactive whiteboard.
-These are located the top corridor in the main teaching block.
+These are located on the top corridor in the main teaching block.
 We have a range of fieldwork equipment to offer students a practical element to aid their understanding.

 Mrs K Abbott (Subject Leader)

-Mrs H Barratt (acting achievement co-ordinator for year 9)
+Mrs H Barratt

 Mr O Forster (Assistant Head teacher)